Highlights of the Program

 National Rural Electric Cooperative Association

-• Highlighting cooperative smart grid investments improving reliability resiliency and responsibility
+• Highlighting cooperative smart grid investments improving reliability, resiliency, and responsibility

 09:35 - 09:40